jordimontana82/fake-xrm-easy/README.md

 Supports Dynamics CRM 2011, 2013, 2015, 2016, and Dynamics 365 (8.x and 9.x). <b>NOTE:</b> With the release of Dynamics 365 v9 we are changing the naming convention for new packages to match the major version.

+## Semantic Versioning

+The NuGet packages use semantic versioning like this:

+    x.y.z  => Major.Minor.Patch

+x: stands for the major version.
+The package is very stable so that's why the major version didn't change yet.

+y: minor version.
+Any minor updates add new functionality without breaking changes.
+An example of these would be a new operator or a new fake message executor.

+z: patch.
+Any update to this number means new bug fixes for the existing functionality.
+A new minor version might also include bug fixes too.

 ## Getting Started

 <b>NEW!</b> Check out video tutorials about how to use Fake Xrm Easy starting [here](https://www.youtube.com/watch?v=ZLQ2o2P_xJY).